michaelpj/termsandtruthconditions/_drafts/types-and-the-extended-mind.md

 day, and you're probably pretty adept at getting your phone out quickly.

-This increased speed manifests itself in having to keep a reduced amount of information in short-term memroy.
-When I had a paper diary I would usually memorize my daily schedule, and only actually go to the diary for checking or entering events in the future.
+This increased speed manifests itself in having to keep a reduced amount of information in short-term memory.
+When I had a paper diary I would usually memorise my daily schedule, and only actually go to the diary for checking or entering events in the future.
 It was just too annoying to get my diary out every time I wanted to know what I was supposed to be doing next!
 So I still had to keep my schedule in my head.
 Now I have my